 Name (please print) Date

 Address

 Phone

-In accordance with the requirements of the Yale Divinity School Library, I hereby request authorization to publish the following manuscript material in the Yale Divinity School Library collection.
-(Identify the collection or collections and describe the material precisely.)
+ivinity School Library, I hereby request authorization to Yale Divinity School Library collection.
+(Identify the precisely.)

-Bibliographical information on planned publication:
+Bibliographical information on planned publication on:

+DO NOT WRI TE BELOW HERE

-In authorizing publication of this material Yale Divinity School Library does not remove the author's and publisher's responsibility to guard against the infringement of rights that may be held by others.
+In authorizing publication of this material Yale Dipublisher's responsibility to guard against the infr ivinity School Library does not remove the author's and ingement of rights that may be held by others.

-Request approved\\\\\
+Request approved

-Signature Date
+C: an atom Dete